Fulbright Scholars aim for local impact

 Currently working as an Associate to the Hon.
 Justice Mansfield at the Federal Court of Australia, Rowena has been exposed to a wide variety of legal disputes throughout each of the States and Territories, and hopes to broaden those experiences in the course of her LLM degree.

-"The opportunity to mix with people of various legal and social backgrounds will provide a deeper insight into the social issues facing Australian and American society and how I can contribute to their improvement," she said.
+"The opportunity to mix with people of various legal and social backgrounds will provide a deeper insight into the social issues facing Australian and American society and into how I can contribute to their improvement," she says.